web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/output/distPath.md

 - `css`: The output directory of CSS style files.
 - `svg`: The output directory of SVG images.
 - `font`: The output directory of font files.
+- `wasm`: The output directory of WebAssembly files.
 - `image`: The output directory of non-SVG images.
 - `media`: The output directory of media assets, such as videos.
 - `server`: The output directory of server bundles when target is `node`.
+- `worker`: The output directory of worker bundles when target is `service-worker`.

 ### Example